gepetobio/100-days-of-code/r1-log.md

 ### R1D23
 Today I worked a bit more on my [second Portfolio Page for FreeCodeCamp](https://codepen.io/gepetobio/full/YYYBgP/) and also had a chat with [Marilzon](https://www.linkedin.com/in/marilzon/) about his career path.
 I finally put some words on my [Functiona Programming with JavaScript Resources](https://github.com/gepetobio/functional-programming-with-javascript-resources) repo and pushed to master!
 That was quite cool!
 I also studied a bit about Drupal and PHP OOP but that was for my work... not sure if I should add this here.
 But hey, I was studying anyway!

+### R1D24
+Today I worked with @Isaac_Sogunro on a VueJS app he is working on.
+We found the bug and he got the app working!
+Hurray!
+I also studied Functional Programming, Transducers.
+And had another pair programming session on a React App.
+I was so tired that I fell asleep and didn't have time to log my progress nor tweet about it.